NIRCam Weak Lenses

 On this page

 The NIRCam weak lenses defocus incoming light, spreading it over a larger number of detector pixels.
-They will be used during commissioning to complete the fine phasing alignment of the JWST primary mirror.
-After commissioning, they will be used for routine monitoring and adjustment of the mirror phasing.
+They were used during commissioning to complete the fine phasing alignment of the JWST primary mirror.
+Since commissioning, they are being used for routine monitoring and adjustment of the mirror phasing.

 The weak lenses may also be used for science in NIRCam time-series observations to: